-After the mean offsets are subtracted and bad pixels are replaced, some processing is done on the remaining reference values, and the CRDS reference file factors are applied.
+Before subtracting the reference pixel and reference output values from the science data, some processing is done on the reference values, and the CRDS reference file factors are applied.
+IRS2 readout is only used for full-frame data, never for subarrays.
+The full detector is read out by four separate amplifiers simultaneously, and the reference output is read at the same time.
+Each of these five readouts is the same size, 640 by 2048 pixels (for IRS2).
 If the CRDS reference file includes a DQ (data quality) BINTABLE extension, interleaved reference pixel values will be set to zero if they are flagged as bad in the DQ extension.